CloudFlash-US/2Take1SChTranslation/README.md

 # 2Take1SChTranslation
 This is 2Take1Menu and 2Take1Script simplified Chinese translation

-There may be many mistakes in the first edition.
 Please give me your opinions.

 Before using this translation file, Please change the font to suit simplified Chinese.(Because fw1 has been officially deleted)